 Ken Leung, Anson Mount, Serinda Swan, Eme Ikwuakor, Iwan Rheon and Isabelle Cornish in 'Inhumans.'
 (Marvel/File)

-Based on an early version of the first episode made available to reviewers, journalists at a Television Critics Association panel in Beverly Hills voiced concerns that it did not match Marvel's usually high standards.
+Based on an early version of the first episode made available to reviewers, journalists at a Television Critics Association panel in Beverly Hills voiced concerns that the show did not match Marvel's usually high standards.

-Among the complaints was the observation that the abilities of Ken Leung's character Karnak were not clear, and that the visuals did not merit an IMAX release.
+Among the complaints was the observation that the abilities of Ken Leung's character Karnak were not clear, and that the look of the show did not merit a planned IMAX release.

-The criticism came after fans voiced disappointment on social media over the lackluster appearance of the wig worn by Medusa (Serinda Swan), shown in a trailer that dropped in June.
+The criticism came after fans voiced disappointment on social media over the lackluster appearance of Medusa's wig, shown in a trailer which dropped in June.

 In the comics, Medusa's hair moves independently of her body and can be used as extra limbs, but detractors have complained that the CGI used to depict it in the live action show just isn't up to the job.

 "I can tell you that... the show that you have seen is not the finished product," Marvel Television chief Jeph Loeb told the critics at the plush Beverly Hilton hotel.